Mission Statement & History

 • We show options for action and scenarios to support decisions

-• We inform politics, public administration and the media
+• We inform politics, public administration and media

 • We arouse interest and joy in chemistry